-- First, open the program in Arduino IDE.
-Next, click Seeeduino Cortex-M0+, then choose the bin file featuring the compilation log.
+- Open the program in Arduino IDE, click Seeeduino Cortex-M0+, and choose the bin file featuring the compilation log.

 - The Arduino IDE will generate ReComputer.ino.bin.

-- Copy this file and past it in PVE.
+- Copy this file and paste it into PVE.

-- Lastly, you need to download the mosaic flash tool.
+- You need to download the Bosaac Flash tool.

 Note that the fan will cease working once the temperature goes below 45℃.